 By receiving input from these sensors, the computer can control fuel injectors, spark plug timing, and idle speed to ensure that your engine runs at peak efficiency while minimizing emissions.

-In addition to your engine control computer, your car may have many other computers to control various vehicle component.
+In addition to your engine control computer, your car may have many other computers to control various vehicle components.
 Other systems that may have computer control are: